lovellbrian/lovellbrian.github.io/_posts/2024-04-04-win11onMacpro.md

 I followed this [guide](https://www.youtube.com/watch?v=zzoNO5YSCIA) to install Windows 11 on my MacPro.
 This allowed installation of windows 11 direct from the ISO.
 The problem I struck was that the installer would not install to the windows partition as it was formated as APFS. `Diskpart` refused to format the partition as NTFS unless I did a clean operation which would delete all partitions and wipe out the Mac partition.

 Next try was to install Windows 10 first and then upgrade according to this [guide](https://www.youtube.com/watch?v=Lj0iwLyVpzI).
 This worked most of the way, but the windows 11 upgrade failed with the error message "This PC does not meet the minimum requirements for Windows 11".
-I tried to bypass this by editing the registry as suggested in this [guide](https://www.youtube.com/watch?v=3JZ2v9Q2J1A), but it did not work.
+I tried to bypass this by editing the registry as suggested in this [guide](https://www.youtube.com/watch?v=3JZ2v9Q2J1A), but it did not work for me.

 At the time, I was trying to install `Win11_23H2_EnglishInternational_x64v2.iso`and it generated the compatibility error.
 However when I switched to an earlier version `Win11_English_x64v1-001.iso ` there was no error and it finally worked.
 The later ISO must have had more severe hardware checks.